muchdogesec/stix2arango/tests/README.md

 * test 12: testing custom SCOs (where no `modified` property exists)
 * test 13: testing updates of SMOs (where only `created` time exists)
 * test 14: tesing the generation of emedded relationships that are non-standard (in STIX spec)
+* test 15: testing what happens when object in target ref of SRO does not exist in the collection
+* test 16: testing what happens when object in source ref of SRO does not exist in the collection

 ## Running tests